overture-stack/website/markdown/documentation/song/installation/configurations/schema.md

 SCHEMAS_ENFORCELATEST=true
 ```

 By setting SCHEMAS_ENFORCELATEST to true, the Song server will enforce that data conforms to the latest schema versions.
-Conversely, if set to false, data can be submitted under any version of the schema.
+Conversely, if set to false, data can be submitted under any schema version.